-My name is Maria Rodriguez and I will have the privilege of coming back for my eighth year as The Rock Enrichment Cedar Park Spanish teacher for the 2020-2021 school year.
-My husband Mike and I have three wonderful blessings from God: Elijah, 23; Kobe, 19; and Mariah, 11.
+My name is Maria Rodriguez and I will have the privilege of coming back for my ninth year as The Rock Enrichment Cedar Park Spanish teacher for the 2021-2022 school year.
+My husband Mike and I have three wonderful blessings from God: Elijah, 24; Kobe, 20; and Mariah, 12.
 It has been a true blessing seeing the hand of God at work in their young lives.

 Our Lord has blessed me with many years of experience as an educator, from working for the Lancaster Ca. School District, to serving on the leadership team with Hill Country Bible Church Early Childhood Children’s Ministry for many years.
 In addition to education, I also have over 10 of experience working in the medical field with Family Practice Medicine.
 Working with young lives, and watching them grow and develop truly brings a joy to my heart.
 I am humbled at the opportunity to be able to educate our next generation.